By-Laws of the Women's Guild of Duquesne University

 ARTICLE III - Membership

 Section 1.
-Qualifications for Membership
+Qualification for Membership

 Women who show a definite interest in the advancement of the University and its students.

 Section 2.
-Membership shall be of two kinds
+Membership Shall be of Two Kinds

-- Active members who pay yearly dues.
+a.
+Active members who pay yearly dues.

-- Honorary members who are approved by two thirds vote of the Women's Guild Executive Board.
+b.
+Honorary members who are approved by two thirds vote of the Women's Guild Executive Board.

 If so approved, the President shall have the power to propose this honorary member at the next meeting of the Guild.
 After approval, the member shall be presented with an Honorary Membership.